lmeadors/git-wf/git-and-svn.md

 It's very similar to our current approach, but there are two main branches:

  - instead of `trunk`, there is `develop`.
- - instead of many release tags, there is `master` branch (with tags)
+ - the `master` branch (more below on it)

 ### The `master` branch

 The `master` branch is made up of only stable releases.

-Tags are used on `master` to identify those releases.
+Tags are used to identify releases.

 Changes to `master` are fewer and larger, and are only merges.